authelia/authelia/docs/configuration/one-time-password.md

 For example the default of 1 has a total of 3 keys valid.
 A value of 2 has 5 one-time passwords valid.

-It is recommended to keep this value set to 0 or 1.
+It is recommended to keep this value set to 0 or 1, but the minimum is 0.